Should you be on a super calorie restrictive diet?

 Here is mine – I’m 5’3″ and 118 pounds:

 Every workout I do will add to my needed calorie deficit over time.
 Each day will vary (as it should to trick your metabolism) and I can trust the scale will move in the right direction if I give myself enough time.
-I do not need some app or tracking program telling me I can eat more just because I had a big workout. at 1650 calories I already know I’m eating plenty to support my workouts.
+I do not need some app or tracking program telling me I can eat more just because I had a big workout.
+(Unless you are a pro-athlete or training for some serious hours).
+At 1650 calories I already know I’m eating plenty to support my workouts.
 No adjustment needed!

 Some days we exercise more, sometime less.
 Sticking to this static calorie allotment will give you enough food that your body doesn’t go into starvation mode on days you workout heavy but it is still low enough to not ruin progress on lighter workout days.